rolkra/rolkra.github.io/_posts/2022-04-05-regex-for-beginners.md

 ---
 layout: post
-title: Regex for beginners - part 1
+title: Regex for beginners: detect!
 ---

-Introduction to Regular Expressions (regex) in R - part 1: pattern detection
+Introduction to Regular Expressions (regex) in R: how to detect patterns

 ## Intro